EWeinstein/EWeinstein.github.io/index.md

 I'm a postdoctoral research scientist with [David Blei](http://www.cs.columbia.edu/~blei/) at Columbia University.
 Broadly, I work in probabilistic machine learning and its application to the molecular sciences.

-My research focuses on developing probabilistic machine learning methods to design effective laboratory experiments (experimental design) and to learn from natural experiments (causal inference).
-I am especially interested in developing machine learning algorithms that exploit the unique properties of molecular systems to learn about the natural world, such as methods that take advantage of molecular sources of randomness.
+I focus on developing methods to design effective laboratory experiments (experimental design) and to learn from natural experiments (causal inference).
+I am especially interested in developing machine learning algorithms that can exploit the unique properties of molecular systems to learn about the natural world, such as methods that take advantage of molecular randomness.
 If you would like to read more, I recommend my papers on [hierarchical causal modeling](https://arxiv.org/abs/2401.05330) and its application [immune receptor proteins](https://arxiv.org/abs/2410.14127), or on [steering stochastic reactions](https://proceedings.mlr.press/v151/weinstein22a)